Dry weather expected in most parts of country: PMD

-Mainly hot and dry weather is expected in most plain areas of the country, while cold in northern parts of the country during next twelve hours.
+Dry weather is expected in most parts of the country while cold in hilly areas during next twelve hours.

-However, light rain-wind with thunderstorm is expected in upper Khyber Pakhtunkhwa and Gilgit Baltistan.

 Temperatures of some major cities recorded this morning:

-Islamabad thirteen degree centigrade, Lahore nineteen, Karachi twenty-six, Peshawar sixteen, Quetta ten, Gilgit seven, Murree and Muzaffarabad eleven degree centigrade.
+Islamabad and Peshawar sixteen degree centigrade, Lahore twenty-two, Karachi twenty-five, Quetta ten, Gilgit twelve, Murree eight and Muzaffarabad eighteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Jammu, Partly cloudy and cold in Leh, Anantnag and Shopian, Srinagar while cold and dry in Baramulla and Pulwama.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy and dry weather is expected in Srinagar, Jammu, Pulwama, Anantnag and Shopian, partly cloudy and cold in Leh, while cold and dry in Baramula.

 Temperature recorded this morning: